Public Health

 For a small group of children between 8 and 19 months old who are at increased risk of severe RSV disease—such as children who are severely immunocompromised—a dose is recommended in their second season.

-For children who are not eligible for the monoclonal antibody shot, following proper infection prevention measures will be key.
+For children who are not eligible for the monoclonal antibody immunization, following proper infection prevention measures will be key.
 These are the same infection prevention measures that have been used to help stop the spread of other respiratory illnesses like COVID-19 and the flu.

 This means kids should frequently wash their hands and avoid others who may be sick.
 The CDC also recommends that parents should wipe down any shared objects and toys with a disinfectant.